Treatment of Regulatory Material

 Canada

-- The SOA will continue to offer Canadian-specific courses and content
+- The SOA will continue to offer Canadian-specific content, which remains unchanged

 - Canadian candidates will continue to have the option to cover Canadian products and regulations